Manu37SM/AGI-Assistant/README.md

-# The AGI Assistant — MVP (Windows 11, Vosk STT)
+# The AGI Assistant — MVP

-**What this is**: A local, offline MVP that records screenshots and short audio segments, performs OCR (Tesseract) and STT (Vosk), and produces a structured JSON timeline + simple rule-based summary.
+A local, offline MVP that records screenshots and short audio segments, performs OCR (Tesseract) and STT (Vosk), and produces a structured JSON timeline + simple rule-based summary.
 This project is Windows-first and tailored for the hackathon Round 1 (Observe & Understand).

 ---
 ## What's included